-Q: If I want to apply for AHRC funding at University of Birmingham, do I apply to University of Birmingham or the Midlands 3 Cities Consortium?
+Q: If I want to apply for AHRC funding at University of Birmingham, do I apply to the University of Birmingham or the Midlands 3 Cities Doctoral Training Partnership?

 Q: Can I apply for AHRC funding if I have not yet received an offer for a place to study at University of Birmingham?